SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `strip_colors.sh`

-Function/script for removing color-code control sequences from a stream.
+[strip_colors.sh](strip_colors.sh) - Function/script for removing color-code control sequences from a stream.

 This is useful for stuff that outputs with terminal color codes, but you don't want them.